AlwaysOfflineSoftware/XojoEZUnit/README.md

 ## How to contribute

-You can contribute to XojoEZUnit in two ways:
+You can contribute to XojoEZUnit by:

 - submit changes from your Fork of XojoEZUnit
+- submit issues if you run into a error or want a feature
 - request to become a Contributor

 Don't send me emails with your updated project.